Bradley Fighting Vehicle: Replacement

 The Army's Bradley replacement effort was restarted under the Future Fighting Vehicle (FFV) program.
 In May 2015, General Dynamics and BAE Systems, the two prime contractors involved with the GCV, were awarded contracts to develop design concepts for the FFV.
 In June 2018, the Army established the Next Generation Combat Vehicle (NGCV) program to replace the M2 Bradley.

-In October 2018, the program was re-designated as the Optionally Manned Fighting Vehicle (OMFV).
+In October 2018, the program was re-named the Optionally Manned Fighting Vehicle (OMFV).
 The NGCV program was expanded as a portfolio of next-generation vehicles including tanks and the Bradley-based Armored Multi-Purpose Vehicle, a successor to the M113 family.
 This program placed much of the cost burden of development on contractors, causing many competitors to drop out.
 In February 2020, the Army restarted the program, promising to take on more responsibility for funding.

 Variants

 Soldiers from the 3rd Armored Cavalry Regiment load into the rear of an M2 Bradley in Iraq.